 Do you have kids looking to complete their high school volunteer hours in 2023?
-Ontario students are required to complete 40 hours of volunteer work during their high school career in order to graduate.
+Ontario students are required to complete 40 volunteer hours of work during their high school career in order to graduate.
 It may sound daunting to some, but once your student finds a perfect fit, it will be easy-peasy to rack up those 40 hours.
 Did you know that students can begin volunteering as early as the summer between graduating from grade 8 and beginning grade nine?

 No one expects a grade 9 student to know what they want to be when they grow up, so if your high school student hasn’t identified their passion or skill yet, don’t worry.
-We’ve got great suggestions on how to earn those volunteer hours, and maybe unlock a hidden passion or talent!
+We have outlined great suggestions on how to earn those volunteer hours, and afterwards, possibly unlock a hidden passion or talent!

 If your high schooler is already involved in sports, why not help younger kids to develop their skills?
 One of the best places to get volunteer hours is at a Summer Camp in Burlington, Milton or Oakville.
 If your high schooler has younger siblings, put their weekend away games to good use while you travel for a tournament.
 They will earn your hours faster than you can count on a scoreboard!

 Volunteer with Kids

-If your high school near an elementary school, there’s a great chance the two have a volunteer relationship already.
+If your high school is near an elementary school, there’s a great chance the two have a volunteer relationship already.
 Help out at their fundraising events, field trips, in the library and in class.
 If you a Science, Math or Languages whiz, tutor someone who could use your help to ace their class.
-Teachers can help you connect with a student that has a need.
+Teachers will be able to help connect you with a student that has a need.

-Pick a festival in your city, and I can guarantee they rely on volunteers to be successful.
+Pick a festival in your city, and I guarantee they rely on volunteers to be successful.
 Burlington events, Oakville events, Waterdown events and more will welcome you with open arms – and an appreciative smile.
 This is another one of the best places to get volunteer hours.

 Science and Technology

 Did you know that the public library offers free programs for seniors to learn more about their technology and devices?
-You can help set up a new iPad, navigate the murky waters off apps and the cloud, and just be the patient teacher they need to have when they welcome in a new gadget.
+You may help set up a new iPad, navigate the murky waters of apps and the cloud, and just be the patient teacher they need to have when they welcome in a new gadget.

 The Environment Needs You